Table of Contents[Hide][Show]

 Cincinnati, where my husband grew up, is like a second home to me.
-My kids grew up going to Kings Island amusement park, the Cincinnati Zoo & Botanical Garden and The Children’s Museum.
-But fun things to do in Cincinnati can be expensive for our family of five, plus grandparents, cousins and friends.
+It has a wonderful zoo and Children’s Museum, plus Kings Island amusement park.
+But these fun things to do in Cincinnati can be expensive for our family of five, plus grandparents, cousins and friends.

 Top Free Outdoor Cincinnati Activities for Families